FTSE 100 drops as Middle East tensions dent risk appetite

 Jan 3 (Reuters) - London's main index fell on Friday as a U.S. air strike in Iraq stoked geopolitical tensions and drove investors away from risky assets, though oil stocks gained from a surge in crude prices.

 The FTSE 100 .FTSE, which began the decade with solid gains, followed global peers into the red and was 0.4% lower after the air strike that killed top Iranian and Iraqi commanders.
-The FTSE 250 .FTMC shed 0.3% by 0803 GMT.
+The FTSE 250 .FTMC also shed 0.4% by 0850 GMT.

 However, Shell RDSa.L and BP BP.L advanced as oil prices shot up more than 3% on fears of a supply disruption.